-U.S. military personnel on active duty stationed in Alabama and their spouses and dependent children (as defined by Internal Revenue codes), as well as military personnel whose "Home of Record" is Alabama, who have continuously filed Alabama income tax returns for the duration of their service, and their spouses and dependent children.

-- Full-time employees of a State of Alabama agency or institution, their spouses and dependent children. - 3.
-Spouse and dependent children of a nonresident, provided the nonresident has been employed in Alabama full-time for at least 12 consecutive months prior to registration, has filed an Alabama income tax return for the tax year prior to the year in which the student is admitted, and did not claim a credit on the Alabama return for income taxes paid to another state. - 4.
+- U.S. Military personnel on active duty stationed in Alabama and their spouses and dependent children (as defined by Internal Revenue codes), as well as military personnel whose Home of Record is Alabama, who have continuously filed Alabama income tax returns for the duration of their service, and their spouses and dependent children. - 2.
+Nonresident undergraduate students who have been awarded full academic, athletic, or other similar performance tuition scholarships by Auburn University Montgomery, and graduate students appointed on assistantships of at least one-fourth time. - 3.
+Full-time employees of a state of Alabama agency or institution and their spouses and dependent children. - 4.
+Spouse and dependent children of a nonresident, provided the nonresident has been employed in Alabama full-time for at least 12 consecutive months prior to registration, has filed an Alabama income tax return for the tax year prior to the year in which the student is admitted, and did not claim a credit on the Alabama return for income taxes paid to another state. - 5.
 Nonresident students enrolled in programs included in the Southern Regional Education Board Academic Common Market, provided the student does not change to another program not included.
-In such cases of change, the student will be classified as a nonresident for tuition purposes. - 5.
-Persons whose spouses by legal marriage are bona fide Alabama residents. - Spouses and dependent children of persons who establish domicile within the State of Alabama, provided that the person who establishes domicile is employed fulltime in a permanent position in Alabama. - 7.
-Nonresident persons enrolled in programs of Auburn University Montgomery not funded by tax revenues of the State of Alabama.
+In such cases of change, the student will be classified as a nonresident for tuition purposes. - 6.
+Persons whose spouses by legal marriage are bona fide Alabama residents. - Spouses and dependent children of persons who establish domicile within the state of Alabama, provided that the person who establishes domicile is employed full-time in a permanent position in Alabama. - 8.
+Nonresident persons enrolled in programs of Auburn University Montgomery not funded by tax revenues of the state of Alabama.